 Rude Waiters: Myth or Reality?

-When people ask me about the legendary rudeness of Parisian wait staff, I have to fight the urge to do the French shrug.
+When people ask me about the legendary rudeness of Parisian waitstaff, I have to fight the urge to do the French shrug.
 It really depends.
-As in most places in the world, in tourist restaurants you will not find the best service.
-On the other hand, it is undeniable that Parisian customer service can be frosty.
-Here’s the way I see it: With Parisians, you are guilty until proven innocent.
-If you can weather the initial chilly blast and show them you are not easily flustered, they’ll usually warm up—and before you know they will be charming your socks off.
+It is undeniable that Parisian customer service can be frosty, but here’s how I see it: With Parisians, you are guilty until proven innocent.
+If you can weather the initial chilly blast and show them you are not easily flustered, they’ll usually warm up—and they will be charming your socks off.
+Also, don’t mistake cultural differences for rudeness.
+The ultimate faux pas in Paris is rushing you off your table, so if the waiters take forever to bring you your check, they’re not being rude, they’re saying “feel free to stay a little longer.”

 Let’s Do Lunch